MicrosoftDocs/fabric-docs/docs/data-factory/create-first-dataflow-gen2.md

 ms.date: 01/25/2023
 ---

-# Quickstart: Create your first Dataflows Gen2 to get and transform data (Preview)
+# Create your first dataflow to get and transform data (Preview)

+Dataflows are a self-service, cloud-based, data preparation technology.
+In this article, you'll create your first dataflow, get data for your dataflow, then transform the data and publish the dataflow.

 ## Prerequisites